Python-SIP/sip/doc/abi_12.rst

     by any :directive:`%ConvertToTypeCode`.
 The calling code must then release the value at some point to prevent a memory leak by calling :c:func:`sipReleaseType()`.

-    If *user_state* is not ``NULL`` then the location it points to may be used by the type convertor for any purpose, typically to store a pointer to additional state on the heap.
-Any such pointer is passed to the type's corresponding :c:func:`sipReleaseTypeUS()` function.

     If there is an error then the location *iserr* points to is set to a non-zero value.
 If it was initially a non-zero value then the conversion